 What is specifically excluded from the practice?

-A physical therapist or certified as a physical therapist assistant is not authorized to:
+A PT or certified as a PTA is not authorized to:

 Are there any special trainings or requirements?

-A physical therapist who conducts testing using electrophysiologic or electrodiagnostic testing must obtain and maintain the American Board of Physical Therapy Specialties Clinical Electrophysiologic Specialist Certification.
+A PT who conducts testing using electrophysiologic or electrodiagnostic testing must obtain and maintain the American Board of Physical Therapy Specialties Clinical Electrophysiologic Specialist Certification.